High school basketball teams honor legendary Temple coach John Chaney

 WATCH: Former players, friends remember Temple's Hall of Fame coach John Chaney

-"He was legend," said Symir Priester, who is a senior, but was 3 years old when Chaney retired from Temple.
+"He was a legend," said Symir Priester, who is a senior, but was 3-years-old when Chaney retired from Temple.
 He never met Chaney, but he still feels his impact.

 "My coaches, they're teaching me the stuff that he taught, which was years ago," said Priester.